tmanabe/TRECpp/README.md

 # TREC
-Tools for TREC-style test collections.
+Tools for the TREC Web tracks.

 ## Classes
 - An instance of `Query`, `q`, is a dictionary of strings where `q[query_id] = query` .